Contact-Anchored Proprioceptive Odometry for Legged and Wheel-Legged Robots: Conclusion

 \section{Conclusion}

 This paper presented \emph{CAPO}, a purely proprioceptive, contact-anchored odometry framework for legged and wheel-legged robots using only IMU and motor measurements.
 The estimator treats stance end-effectors as intermittent world-frame anchors by recording footfall positions at touchdown and enforcing contact-anchored kinematic consistency during stance.
 To stabilize long-horizon elevation, we introduced a lightweight support-plane height correction that clusters touchdown heights with time-decayed confidence.
-For wheel-legged platforms, we incorporated an effective rolling-angle compensation to propagate wheel contact consistently under stance.
+For wheel-legged platforms, we incorporated shank-motion-compensated rolling-contact propagation, including lateral roll compensation and a slope-aware rolling direction, to propagate wheel contacts consistently during stance.
 To mitigate encoder-induced impulsive artifacts in hip--foot velocity, we further integrated an optional IKVel-CKF, yielding the \emph{CAPO-CKE} variant with substantially smoother velocity feedback for fusion.
 Finally, we proposed a kinematics-based yaw correction based on multi-contact geometric consistency, which arrests IMU yaw drift during prolonged standing and provides a graceful kinematics-only fallback when IMU yaw constraints are degraded.

 We evaluated the approach in both physics simulation and real-robot trials.
 In simulation, CAPO and CAPO-CKE significantly outperformed the SLAM baseline in low-texture settings, particularly in the vertical channel, and CAPO-CKE improved robustness against occasional encoder-driven velocity outliers during stair climbing.
 On real hardware, we validated the estimator on four quadruped platforms (Unitree Go2 EDU and three Astrall robots) using closed-loop trajectories with horizontal and vertical motion.
 The results demonstrate that contact anchoring with touchdown footfall records can provide accurate long-horizon proprioceptive odometry in practice, while residual horizontal drift remains most sensitive to heading errors and contact-model violations (e.g., slip).